Do animals have cultural differences? Do dogs behave differently according to their doggy culture?

 Yes, they do.
 Normal behavior is only normal under specific conditions.
 Normal behavior is the behavior displayed by the majority of the population in a precise area in a particular period.
 We may not like it, but if most do it, then it is normal.
 An extreme example: to behave rationally is not normal among humans since most people behave irrationally.

 Yes, dogs show cultural differences.
 Their facial expressions and body languages show slightly different nuances from region to region.
 Even barking and howling can be distinctive.
-Davis Mech discovered that when he flew to the Abruzzi to assist Luigi Boitani and Erik Zimen with their wolf research.
-The Italian wolves howled with an accent (or the Americans did).
+Davis Mech discovered that when he flew to the Abruzzi Mountains in Italy to assist Luigi Boitani and Erik Zimen with their wolf research.
+The Italian wolves howled with an accent (or so did the Americans).

 In a sense, we can say that we have the dogs we deserve.
 We have created them, either by planning to breed them to achieve specific results or by not caring at all—which amounts to the same in this context.
 The problem is that cultures evolve, our societies change and so do our needs and requirements—which is fair enough.
-What does not seem fair to me, is to impose our new (cultural) requirements upon the dog, a species we have created to fulfill different (cultural) needs of ours.
-Of course, we change and so can our dogs, but it requires a well-planned breeding program based on reasonable expectations and scientifically sound methods.
+What does not seem fair to me, is to impose new (cultural) requirements upon the dog, a species we have created to fulfill our different (cultural) needs by then.
+Of course, we change and so do our dogs.
+We can change them so they can fulfill new necessities but it requires a well-planned breeding program based on reasonable expectations and scientifically sound methods.

 What do you think?

 Featured image: Dog behavior shows cultural differences across breeds and regions (photo by NewEvolotuion at https://newevolutiondesigns.com/50-free-hd-dog-wallpapers).